Budibase/website/content/blog/tutorials/rest-api-gui.md

 Then you can use the data source tab itself to quickly test your API calls and see the response.

 Another way to do it is using a purpose-built REST API GUI.
-It might sound like a lot of work, but you can do it in just 4 steps with our intuitive low-code platform.
+It might sound like a lot of work, but you can create a REST GUI in just 4 steps with our intuitive open-source, low-code platform.

 At the end of this process, you’ll get an app with these screens:

-* All Queries - List all saved queries
+* All Queries - List all saved queries - including basic GET, POST, PUT, and DELETE calls.
   * Edit/add new
 * New POST - Run new POST calls
 * New GET - Run new GET calls